constantin9845/file-lock/README.md

 Encrypt individual files using the AES block cipher

 ### To Do
-- test windows file extension
+- full path needed for file input
-- test functionality till here / refine program structure
+- add option to use/generate key
+- return key inside file upon completion -> (zip together with output file?)